 HTTP offers several "uploads"

-HTTP (and its bigger brother HTTPS) provides several different ways to upload data to a server and curl offers easy command-line options to do it the three most common ways, described below.
+HTTP, and its bigger brother HTTPS, offer several different ways to upload data to a server and curl provides easy command-line options to do it the three most common ways, described below.

 An interesting detail with HTTP is also that an upload can also be a download, in the same operation and in fact many downloads are initiated with an HTTP POST.